 Shape the dough into balls and freeze before baking.
 Bake straight from frozen, adding just a few minutes to the oven time, for fresh bread anytime.

-Serve: Enjoy with coffee or hot chocolate for breakfast or an afternoon snack, or serve alongside soups and stews.
-Pair with salsa, chimichurri, or a creamy dipping sauce.
-For a lighter option, pair it with a crisp salad, or add to a snack board with cured meats, olives, and fruit.Store: Best eaten fresh but leftovers can be stored in an airtight container for up to 5 days in the refrigerator.
-Reheat in a 350 F oven or over medium heat in a skillet until warm if needed.
+Serve: Great with coffee, hot chocolate, or soup.
+Serve with salsa, chimichurri, or a creamy dip.
+For something lighter, add a salad or place on a snack board with meats, olives, and fruit.Store: Best enjoyed fresh, but leftovers will keep in an airtight container in the fridge for up to 5 days.
+Warm them in a 350°F oven or in a skillet over medium heat.